On The Fragility of Benchmark Contamination Detection in Reasoning Models: Experiment Setup

 \subsection{Contamination Pipelines}

 \paragraph{SFT Contamination} We randomly select 10K samples from OpenThoughts3~\citep{guha2025openthoughts} to form the clean SFT training set, following the same ratio for each domain as the original paper, to obtain the best results.
 For the SFT contaminated training set, we use QwQ-32B \citep{qwq32b} as an advanced LRM to help distillation for the member set.
 We adopt the temperature 0.6, top-p value of 0.95, and maximum output token with 32768 for the distillation.
 We use rejection sampling with 64 rollouts, selecting correct trajectories when available.
 If none of the 64 rollouts produce a correct answer, we randomly select an incorrect trajectory.
 We replicate the question in the member set with responses 3 times to create the SFT contamination training set.
-So the training set consists of 11866 samples.
+So the training set consists of 11866 samples. \rebuttal{For the Llama-3.1-8B-Instruct, we randomly select 30K samples from OpenThoughts3~\citep{guha2025openthoughts} to form the clean SFT training set, and duplicate memberships 9 times to form the SFT contamination training set.}

 \paragraph{RL Contamination} For RL contamination, we replicate the questions in the member set 2 times, and randomly select 4096 samples from DeepMath-103K~\citep{he2025deepmath} as the clean RL training set.
 We choose GRPO as the RL algorithm and train the model with one epoch.